Varidnaviria: Classification

 Nearly all varidnavirians belong to Group I: dsDNA viruses of the Baltimore classification system, which groups viruses together based on how they produce messenger RNA and is commonly used alongside virus taxonomy, which is based on evolutionary history.
 The exception is viruses of the family Finnlakeviridae in the kingdom Abadenavirae, which have ssDNA genomes and belong to Group II: ssDNA viruses in the Baltimore system.
-Realms are the highest level of taxonomy used for viruses and Varidnaviria is one of seven.
-The others are Adnaviria, Duplodnaviria, Monodnaviria, Riboviria, Ribozyviria, and Singelaviria.
+Realms are the highest level of taxonomy used for viruses and Varidnaviria is one of ten.
+The others are Adnaviria, Duplodnaviria, Efunaviria, Floreoviria, Pleomoviria, Riboviria, Ribozyviria, Singelaviria, and Volvereviria.

 Interactions with hosts

 Disease

 Disease-causing viruses in Varidnaviria include adenoviruses, poxviruses, and the African swine fever virus (ASFV).
 Adenoviruses typically cause mild respiratory, gastrointestinal, and conjunctival illnesses, but occasionally cause more severe illnesses, such as hemorrhagic cystitis, hepatitis, and meningoencephalitis.
 Poxviruses infect many animals and typically cause non-specific symptoms paired with a characteristic rash that is called a pox.
 Poxviruses include Variola virus, which causes smallpox, and Vaccinia virus, which is used as the vaccine against smallpox.
 ASFV is usually asymptomatic in its natural reservoirs but causes a lethal hemorrhagic fever in domestic pigs that is a concern for agricultural production.